Project Components and Location

 - Install rumble strips.

-The projects begins approximately 12 east of Bend, Oregon (near Horse Ridge Frontage Road) and ends approximately 7 miles east of Brothers, Oregon (near Frederick Butte Road).
+The project begins approximately 12 east of Bend, Oregon (near Horse Ridge Frontage Road) and ends just west of Hampton, Oregon.

 Project Information Paper Vicinity Map